fsharp/fslang-design/preview/FS-1068-open-static-classes.md

 This greatly increases the expressivity of F# DSLs by allowing method-API facilities such as named arguments, optional arguments and type-directed overloading to be used in the DSL design.

 Type providers can provide static classes, hence this would allow type providers to provide "unqualified" names.
-This useful for some projections where the natural thing is unqualified, e.g. the "R" type provider always required `R.plot` etc. With this feature, `T.plot` can now be `plot`.
+This useful for some projections where the natural thing is unqualified, e.g. the "R" type provider always required `R.plot` etc. With this feature, `R.plot` can now be `plot`.

 Additionally, important C# DSL APIs are starting to appear that effectively require this.